EXPE Long Put Strategy

 What is a long put on EXPE?

 A long put on EXPE is the long put strategy applied to EXPE (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With EXPE stock trading near $217.17, the strikes shown on this page are snapped to the nearest listed EXPE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EXPE stock at $331.12 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed EXPE chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are EXPE long put max profit and max loss calculated?